Medical Cannabis and AnxietyElisa Blasi

-But, how can CBD help with anxiety?
+But, how can CBD potentially help some people with their anxiety?

 Cannabis has been used to treat anxiety dating back to around to 2000 BCE (G.A.
-Grieson, “The Hemp Plant in Sanskrit and Hinidi Literature” Indian Antiquary ( September 1894): 260-262).
+Grieson, “The Hemp Plant in Sanskrit and Hindi Literature” Indian Antiquary ( September 1894): 260-262).
 Cannabinoids (cannabis compounds) interact with diverse receptors that regulate fear and anxiety in our body.
 Whilst THC can increase anxiety and some and decrease in others, CBD in higher doses has been shown to consistently decrease anxiety.
 This interaction is related to the activity in both the limbic and paralimbic areas of the brain, augmenting the Endocannabinoid system mitigating behavioural consequences of stress.

 CBD works by interreacting with the Endocannabinoid system.
 The Endocannabinoid System (ECS), is a central regulatory system that affects a wide range of biological processes.
 The human body produces endocannabinoids and, believe it or not, the highest concentration of cannabinoids is in a mother’s breast milk.
 Endocannabinoids play a role in many of the body’s biological responses, including balance in our body’s immune system, communication between cells, appetite, metabolism, memory, sleep and more.
-The cannabinoids that we can get from plants (phyto-cannabinoids) augmernt our endocannabinoids system and can also help to stimulate production of endocannabinoids).
+The cannabinoids that we can get from plants (phyto-cannabinoids) augment our endocannabinoids system and can also help to stimulate the production of endocannabinoids).
 For more on the Endocannabinoid system check out our other blog post here.

 CBD can be consumed in different forms:

-- Oils (taken orally)
+- CBD Oil (taken orally)

-- Vaping juices and oils
+- CBD Vaping juices and oils

-- Dried flower bud
+- CBD Dried flower bud

 During your consultation, the doctor will consider relevant factors as your metabolism, body weight and the severity of your anxiety in order to come up with the perfect product and dosage for you.